psychemedia/middle-english-romances/sir-amadace.md

 Now when they had feasted, the king took Sir Amadas by his white hand, saying: " Sir, my daughter is mine only heir, and she shall be your prize.
 An ye be a man to wed a wife, I vouch her safe to you.
 Take her, and while I live ye shall have the half of my kingdom, and after, all."

-" Gramercy! " quoth Sir Amadas, and thanked the king for his favour and his good gifts.
+"Gramercy! " quoth Sir Amadas, and thanked the king for his favour and his good gifts.

 Soon after they rode to the church for the wedding.
 Of gold and silver many a pound, and other gifts were scattered as they passed by the way; and afterwards, all the lords and their slender, noble dames gathered in the hall for the feast.
 Thus came his weal after his woe — God grant that ours do likewise!
 The royal banquet lasted a fortnight, and during that time many shafts were shaken. `[There were many joustings.]`